ifip-summerschool/ifip-summerschool.github.io/_pages/venue.md

 permalink: /venue/
 ---

-University in Oslo, details will be updated.
+University of Oslo, details will be updated.